Austin Holiday Events 2020

-Where art meets engineering!
+Surely, there is nothing cooler than when art meets engineering!
 Support the Thinkery and take home a Gingerbread House or Gingerbread People kit.
-Kits and information can be found on their website.
+Conveniently, kits and information can be found on their website.

-Meet Santa & Mrs Clause at various Schlotzky’s and Austin Police Operation (which benefits those in need with toys and food) will benefit from store proceeds from that day.
+Meet Santa & Mrs. Clause at various Schlotzky’s and Austin Police Operations (which benefits those in need with toys and food).
+Also, the children will benefit from store proceeds from that day.

 Winter Ice Skating at Marble Falls (In-Person)

 Want to see another part of the Hill Country, how about the Highland Lake area?
-Get a great workout in on ice skates and then grab a hot cocoa and stroll the Walkway of Lights at Lakeside Park.
+For instance, get a great workout in on ice skates and then grab a hot cocoa and stroll the Walkway of Lights at Lakeside Park.
 Explore your options here.

 Twinkliest Town in Texas Lights Spectacular in Johnson City (In-Person)

 Tree lights, huh?
 The show must go on!
-Though many of the usual festivities that occur with this even have been scaled back, it appears that the tours are available through January 3.
+Last but not least, Johnson City lights.
+Although many of the usual festivities that occur with this event have been scaled back, it appears that the tours are available through January 3.
 You can walk or drive it.
 Visit their site to learn more.

 Please know that we have tried to do our best to research and provide the most updated information.
-However, this is an unprecedented time so be sure to visit the information sites in case, well, you know: “rona”.
+However, this is an unprecedented time so be sure to visit the information sites in case things change.

 Of course, being at home with your family and loved ones with your health is the best gift at this time of the year.
 If you have questions about a home purchase or evaluating the best home finance strategy for a future move, connect with us today to start the conversation.